mkatch/BezierToy/README.md

 BezierToy is visual tool showing different methods for Bezier curve degree reduction.
 It was created as a home assignment during the Numerical Analysis 2 course held at the Univerity of Wrocław in 2012/13.

 The repository contains a Visual Studio solution created using the 2012 edition of VS.
+There is also a Windows executable available under [releases](https://github.com/mkacz91/BezierToy/releases) , but I can't guarantee it will run.

 Exporting the curves to and from XML files is supported.